twilightscapes/pirateweb/static/content/pages/index.md

 template: index-page
 title: Social media by the people for the people
 postLimit: "4"
-description: PIRATE - social media for the people by the people
+description: Pirate - social media for the people by the people
 svgzindex: x
 coverletter:
-  coverText: Become a Pirate!
+  coverText: Become a PIRATE!
-  coverLink: /contact
+  coverLink: /install
   showCover: true
 sharethis: false
 profTitle: Hoist Your Flag!